Virtual tours are a new form of marketing that allows customers to experience services or products by a retailer in a virtual environment.

 4. Two out of three customers know what is a virtual tour and want more businesses to offer them.

-Among survey participants, 67% agree in getting more virtual tour opportunities, whereas 26% were indifferent, and 7% felt that virtual tours were not necessary.
+Among survey participants, 67% would like to see more virtual tour opportunities.
+26% are indifferent, and only 7% feel that virtual tours were not necessary.
 What this means is customers truly appreciate virtual tours on company websites.

-5. Every day, there are over 5 million visits on virtual tours worldwide, virtual tour statistics confirm.
+5. There are over five million visits on virtual tours every day worldwide, virtual tour statistics confirm.

 The demand for virtual tours exists simply because it’s a great and innovative tool for both businesses and customers.
-Customers can enjoy peace of mind while they get a virtual feel of your business or service, and it also helps to build a bond of trust between your business and the customers.
+Customers can enjoy peace of mind while they get a virtual feel of a business or service.
+It also helps to build a bond of trust between the business and its customers.